genesiscommunitysuccess/docs/docs/getting-started/Pre-built components/business-components.md

 id: business-components
 ---

-These technical components enable you to create working event-driven applications quickly.
-You can then configure them to add precise control, complexity and sophistication to your application.
+Most financial applications have to interact with other systems to exchange information and create smooth workflows.
+The Genesis LCNC Platform has a growing list of components that enable you to connect quickly to market-leadong services.
+You don't need to create interfaces from scratch; you just select your component, enable it, and configure.

 | Name| Description|
 |------------------------------------|--------------------|